hcvazquez/UFFRemover/experiment/README.md

 	<script src="bundle-optimized.js"></script>

-Also, you can test the UFFs that were cropped from the bundle.
+Also you can test the UFFs that were cropped from the bundle.

 For example, in the math.js experiment you can try (in your page, or in the browser developer console):